Damg7245-BigDataIntelligence/FRED_Currency_Exchange/README.md

 # FRED_Currency_Exchange

 # **FRED Currency Exchange Processing System**
-This project automates the ingestion, transformation, and validation of currency exchange rate data from **FRED** using **Snowflake, Apache Airflow, DBT, FastAPI, and Streamlit**.
+This project automates the ingestion, transformation, and validation of currency exchange rate data from **FRED** using **Snowflake and Streamlit**.
 It ensures seamless data processing, integrity checks, and interactive financial data visualization.

 ---
 ## **📌 Project Resources**